hiroki-repo/GDI8001-fmgen/README.md

 # License

-This software based on Mucom88win.
+This software based on Mucom88win at " <a href="https://github.com/onitama/mucom88/">https://github.com/onitama/mucom88/</a> " by Onitama.

 This software contains fmgen.